levsero/test_embed/doc/api.md

-## Zendesk Widget API
+## Web Widget API

-The Zendesk Widget API is a JavaScript API for controlling the display and data passed to a Zendesk Widget.
-A Zendesk Widget embeds Zendesk functionality such as ticketing, live chat, and Help Center KB searches in a website.
+The Web Widget API is a JavaScript API for controlling the display and data passed to the Web Widget.
+The Web Widget embeds Zendesk functionality such as ticketing, live chat, and Help Center KB searches in a website.

 The API consists of the following methods: